Woman to Woman (Keyshia Cole album): Release and artwork

 In October 2011, Cole announced that her fifth album would be titled Woman to Woman.
 The title was inspired by Cole's decision to connect with her female audience through the album.
 Its cover artwork was taken by American photographer Derek Blanks as an alter ego photoshoot, which took place on June 28, 2012.
-In August 2012, Cole held a cocktail hour at the James Hotel in NYC to celebrate Woman to Woman and her return to the music scene, with the likes of Bevy Smith, Michaela Angela Davis, and Phillip Bloch in attendance.
-On October 11, 2012, Cole revealed the covers for the standard and deluxe editions.
+In August, Cole held a cocktail hour at the James Hotel in NYC to celebrate Woman to Woman and her return to the music scene, with the likes of Bevy Smith, Michaela Angela Davis, and Phillip Bloch in attendance.
+On October 11, Cole revealed the covers for the standard and deluxe editions.
 When asked about the album cover, Cole stated: "It's literally me taking my face off.
 I have to for a second step outside of myself.
 The pain I've experienced and the things I've been through, you don't forget."
+In a post via Twitter, she further explained that the concept behind the photoshoot represented "stepping outside my own emotions" and channeling what her fans wanted to hear.

 Cole expressed her excitement for the album's release and guaranteed the enjoyment of her fans, deeming it a "dope album".
 Woman to Woman was first expected to be released in February 2012.
-However, more recording and production pushed the release to November 19, 2012, comprising the standard, deluxe, Target deluxe, and iTunes deluxe versions.
+However, more recording and production pushed the release to November 19, comprising the standard, deluxe, Target deluxe, and iTunes deluxe versions.
 On November 2, the album was made available for pre-order via iTunes.
 Afterwards, a listening party for it was held in Los Angeles on November 5, 2012.